Knifeman injures multiple people in Paris train station attack

 Police have secured the area and trains were opertating normally

+Related video - Paris shooting: Police on scene after gunman kills two and injures four

-A man has injured several people with a knife in a busy Paris train station.
+A man has injured six people with a knife in a busy Paris train station leaving one with life-threatening injuries.

-The incident took place at around 6.45am on Wednesday morning in Gare du Nord.
+Police said the incident took place at around 6.45am on Wednesday morning in Gare du Nord.

+The attacker was shot several times by police and taken to hospital with serious injuries, police said.
+One police source added that the officer who shot the attacker was off-duty.

-Minister of the Interior, Gerald Darmanin tweeted this morning: “An individual injured several people this morning at the Gare du Nord.
+Minister of the interior, Gerald Darmanin tweeted this morning: “An individual injured several people this morning at the Gare du Nord.

 “He was quickly neutralized.
 Thank you to the police for their effective and courageous response.